Autism Spectrum Disorder

 Causes and Risk Factors

 It has been difficult for researchers to understand what causes autism.
-Professionals believe genetics and birth complications contribute to the risk of autism.
+Professionals believe genetics and environmental factors contribute to the risk of autism.

-Research has found a correlation with certain gene mutations and a diagnosis of autism.
+Research has found a correlation with certain genetic mutations and a diagnosis of autism.
 This means there is a hereditary component that can be passed from parent to child.

 The following conditions during pregnancy and delivery contribute to the risk of autism: